OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 the loop" in a coupled multidisciplinary simulation, and using a broadcaster to set the values of design variables in multiple places at one time.

 This tutorial covers some of the more advanced capabilities of OpenMDAO.
-You should read and understand the :ref:`simple tutorial problem <Getting-Started-with-OpenMDAO>` before starting this one.
+You should read and understand :ref:`A-Simple-Tutorial-Problem` before starting this one.
 An understanding of the material presented in :ref:`A-More-Complex-Tutorial-Problem` is also recommended.